Steve McManaman: International career

+Summary

 McManaman is sometimes described as an enigma at international level for England.
 Excluding Terry Venables and Kevin Keegan, every England manager decided to utilise McManaman's talents sparingly.
 McManaman was capped 37 times for England and scored three goals.
 England lost only three times in the games that he played; these included the UEFA Euro 1996 penalty shootout defeat to Germany at Wembley in 1996, and the opening day defeat against Portugal at UEFA Euro 2000.
-Over his 11 years as an England international, McManaman played in many tournaments such as UEFA Euro 1996 and the 1998 FIFA World Cup.
-UEFA Euro 2000, held in the Netherlands and Belgium, was McManaman's last major tournament for England, despite pressure from the press, fans and team-mates, including Zinedine Zidane, to include him in the final squad for the 2002 FIFA World Cup.
+Over his 11 years as an England international, McManaman played in tournaments such as UEFA Euro 1996 and the 1998 FIFA World Cup.
+UEFA Euro 2000, held in the Netherlands and Belgium, was McManaman's last major tournament for England, despite pressure from the press, fans and teammates, including Zinedine Zidane, to include him in the final squad for the 2002 FIFA World Cup.

-1990–93: England U21
+1990–1993: England U21

 McManaman made history by becoming the first player without first-team experience to play for the England under-21 team, being handed a debut call-up by Lawrie McMenemy against Wales at Tranmere in October 1990, two months before he debuted for the Liverpool first-team.
 McMenemy commented that he had seen "more fat on a chip" referring to McManaman's skinny physique.
-In February 1993, McManaman captained the under-21 team for the first time against San Marino and scored the last goal in a convincing 6–0 win.
+In February 1993, McManaman captained the under-21 team for the first time against San Marino and scored the last goal in a 6–0 win.

-1993–97: First-team games and UEFA Euro 1996
+1993–1997: Senior breakthrough and UEFA Euro 1996

 Terry Venables gave McManaman his full debut on 16 November 1994 in an international friendly with Nigeria at Wembley, McManaman coming on as a replacement for Rob Lee.
 By 1995, McManaman was accused of struggling to repeat his fine club form with his country, drawing comparisons to his mentor at Liverpool, John Barnes.
 However, he managed to string together a series of match winning performances for his country at UEFA Euro 1996, earning praise from Pelé, who according to the BBC touted him as the tournament's best player and said he was the player he "was most impressed" by; before going on to say that he was "one of the best players in Europe" and could be the "best in the world" (at the time).

-The tournament began with a game against Switzerland in which McManaman swapped interchangeably with Darren Anderton) and created "all kinds of problems on the left".
-McManaman and Teddy Sheringham, and later Paul Gascoigne, were then substituted in order to save them for the next game by Venables when England were leading 1–0 with 15 minutes remaining.
+The tournament began with a game against Switzerland in which McManaman swapped wings interchangeably with Darren Anderton and created "all kinds of problems on the left".
+McManaman and Teddy Sheringham, and later Paul Gascoigne, were then substituted in order to save them for the next game when England were leading 1–0 with 15 minutes remaining.
 This decision led to an immediate outpouring of unhappiness and jeering from the crowd at Wembley.
 Following this, England switched to a defensive 4–5–1 formation which saw them concede a late penalty and end up drawing the game 1–1.